RabeyaEty01/ema-john-simple-website/README.md

 * you can search products
 * you can see the dynamic ratings
 * you can see order review
+* you can remove items from your cart in order review page
 * route added